SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 <br/>

-To ensure that the **element.xml** file is taken into account while the solution is being packaged, default scaffolding adds needed configuration to define a feature framework feature definition for the solution package.

 ## Deploy the extension to SharePoint Online and host JavaScript from local host

 Now you are ready to deploy the solution to a SharePoint site and have the `CustomAction` automatically associated on the site level.